Libldeaera/Libldeaera/README.md

 ### Hi, I'm Atabey! 👋 ![Profile views](https://gpvc.arturio.dev/Libldeaera)

 ####
 🔭 I'm working as a Data Analyst in the scope of AI Academy at Akbank.
-At the same time, I continue my education in Marmara University.
+At the same time, I continue my course trainings with several software tool at Marmara University.
 🌱 I like backend technologies.
 🤔 I love creating and contributing open source projects.